actix/actix/README.rst

 ``uid``

-  Instruct :program:`fectl` to switch users to this UNIX user account before doing any meaningful processing.
+  Instruct :program:`fectld` to switch users to this UNIX user account before doing any meaningful processing.
 Value of this field could be actual user id or user name.